dman-coders/drupalorgnz-project/README.md

 Alternatively, you can fetch the files through the web UI using backup_migrate when logged in to the live site.

+Run that command with --debug option on to see the commands and paths being run if you would rather set up your own sftp mappings or syncs.

 ## Code / Git